richardazia/python_practice/python_notes.md

 ## Functions
 - use def to define them They have a name, and then the action that they're meant to carry out.

+## Lamda Functions
+- lambda functions are mini functions that fit on one line.

 ## return
 - return returns what it is expected to return but after this the function stops.
 - code after a return will not run.